Eben60/ShareAdd.jl/README.md

 # ShareAdd.jl

-This Julia package exports macro `@usingany`.
-This macro makes package(s) available, if they are not already, and loads them with `using` keyword.
+This Julia package is intended for interactive use.
+It exports the macro `@usingany`: This macro makes package(s) available, if they are not already, and loads them with `using` keyword.

 ## Documentation at
 [https://eben60.github.io/ShareAdd.jl/](https://eben60.github.io/ShareAdd.jl/)